 Have you ever been in a situation when you want to fit something in your photo, you are already at the lowest end on your zoom range and you can’t take a few steps back because there is no more space behind you?
 Annoying, right?

-That’s where wide angle lenses come in handy!
-We purchased the Sony FE 16-35mm f/4 ZA OSS in the beginning of 2019 and it’s been a lifesaver many times.
+That’s where wide-angle lenses come in handy!
+We purchased the Sony FE 16-35mm f/4 ZA OSS at the beginning of 2019 and it’s been a lifesaver many times.
 We mainly use it when we shoot content for hotels or if we are shooting in big cities with high buildings like Dubai, Kuala Lumpur or Bangkok.

 Photos taken with the Sony FE 16-35mm f/4 lens